dukeflipchart/mainframe-font/README.md

 - Fixedsys, the oldest font in Microsoft Windows.
 - The default character set used in Commodore 64.

-It was designed to be used in the on-screen display (OSD) of first-person view (FPV) drones running the Betaflight open-source flight controller firmware.
+It was designed to be used in the on-screen display of first-person view drones running the Betaflight open-source flight controller firmware.